 Depending on whether you have a single weekend or an entire week to travel and with so many choices of where to go and how to get there, this chapter will help you narrow down the options by suggesting a few places you can visit.

 Most flights off-Island, even if the final destination is a country in Europe or Asia, will be routed through the United States.
 So, it is important to understand the travel requirements of the United States, including whether or not you are eligible to apply for ESTA (Electronic System for Travel Authorization) under the U.S. Waiver Programme in order to enter the country.
-Cayman Resident provides some handy tips to help you avoid confusion at the airport.
+We have provided some handy tips to help you avoid confusion at the airport.